 What are your thoughts on implementing sex education in all schools?
 I’d love to hear your opinions!

-2 Replies to “Do you agree sex ed being taught in every school?”
+2 thoughts on “Do you agree sex ed being taught in every school?”

 I believe that sex education should be taught in every school.
 Comprehensive sex ed can equip students with essential knowledge about their bodies, relationships, consent, and safe practices.
 It helps to promote responsible decision-making, reduces the rate of unintended pregnancies and STIs, and fosters a healthier understanding of sexual health.